 Skip to content

-Commercial epoxy coatings project near Carlisle, PA
+Commercial epoxy coatings project near Carlisle, PA.

 Project Details at a Glance

-LOCATION Near Carlisle, PA (Cumberland county)
+LOCATION Carlisle, Pennsylvania (Cumberland County)

-PROJECT Commercial Floor Coatings - Meat processing plant
+PROJECT Commercial Floor Coatings

-FLOOR SIZE Approx. 1200 Square Feet
+FLOOR SIZE 1,200 Square Feet

 stronghold-floors-coatings-tip-regarding-animal-fats

-Get A Free Quote
+Get a Free Quote!

 One of the Mechanicsburg-based teams installed new coatings for a meat processing facility near Carlisle in July, 2016.
 The facility had already been processing beef on an unsealed floor.
 For this reason, the floor was cleaned by Advanced Cleaning and Restoration before the crews mechanically diamond ground the floor surface.
 It was cleaned again after the grinding was complete.
 This cleaning process degreased the floor of animal fats.
 Left in place, animal fats may cause fish-eyes in the coatings and future disbondment issues.